elizabethlam02/PhotoAlbum/README.md

 # PhotoAlbum
-authors:
+authors: <br />
-\nElizabeth Lam
+Elizabeth Lam <br />
-\nHimani Patel
+Himani Patel <br />
-\nThis is a Photo Album program which stores photos in albums using a user file system.
+This is a Photo Album project which stores photos under many albums filed in a user system.